Dark Spots Decoded: How to Identify Your Type and Find the Right Turmeric Solution

 Mistake #1: Treating PIE Like PIH

-Red or purple marks (PIE) will not respond to brightening products the same way brown marks do.
-PIE involves damaged blood vessels, not melanin overproduction.
+Red or purple marks (PIE) do not respond to brightening products the same way brown marks do.
+PIE involves damaged blood vessels, not melanin.

 Using aggressive brightening products can actually irritate skin and prolong PIE healing.